Perfume Making in Seoul, Korea [Sponsored by Trazy]

 If I have convinced you to make your own perfume in Seoul, head over to Trazy and book your session: www.trazy.com/experience/detail/custom-made-perfume-in-seoul.
 Otherwise, if you prefer to do something to your hair, read about my digital perm experience at a hair salon in Seoul.

-For more about my travels in Seoul and Jeju, be sure to bookmark my Itinerary of South Korea.
+For more on my travels in Seoul and Jeju, be sure to bookmark my South Korea Itinerary.

 GN Perfume (Itaewon Branch)